ntran46/Python_OOP/README.md

 # Python_OOP

-This is a Python project for the course ACIT2515 to practice:
+This is a Python project to practice:
    * the OOP model: Abstraction, Encapsulation, Polymorphism, Inheritance
    * Object Relational Mapping with SQLite and peewee
    * GUI design with Tkinter